sequoiahq/sequoia/README.md

-# Dorta - Reverse Engineering Toolkit
+# Sequoia - Reverse Engineering Toolkit

-**Dorta** is a collection of tools and modules for reverse engineering streaming services, DRM systems, and multimedia content.
+**Sequoia** is a collection of tools and modules for reverse engineering streaming services, DRM systems, and multimedia content.

 ## Modules